 Yes, they can.
 The desirable feature of an income producing investment is to ensure that it delivers a known and regular income stream.
-If capital protection is also a desired outcome, then the obvious starting point would surely just be a deposit from a bank or building society, even with rates becoming more attractive.
-However, with rates on offer being consistently below inflation.
+If capital protection is also a desired outcome, then the obvious starting point would surely just be a deposit from a bank or building society.
+However, as we all know that is unlikely to be attractive at this current time, with few rates on offer being able to match or to beat inflation.
 Is a better return possible through an investment on a structured product?
 Possibly, through one of three routes:

-- Introduce an element of conditionality on the income stream, basically you take risk of receiving your income stream to a greater or lesser extent - Accept some risk to your capital, thus freeing up part of your investment outcome to enhance the income stream - A combination of both.
+- Introduce an element of conditionality on the income stream, basically you take risk of receiving your income stream to a greater or lesser extent - Accept some risk to your capital, thus freeing up part of your investment outcome to enhance the income stream - A combination of both